55+ Best Instagram Spots in San Francisco for Unique Photos

 Golden Gate Bridge in between two Cypress Trees from Golden Gate Overlook.

-• Marshalls Beach: Many people recommend Baker Beach as a great beach with the Golden gate Bridge in the background.
+Many people recommend Baker Beach as a great beach with the Golden Gate Bridge in the background.
 While that’s true, and it’s one of the best beaches in San Francisco, I prefer Marshall’s Beach when photographing the Golden Gate Bridge.
 The reason why Baker is recommended more, in my opinion, is because it’s not dependent on the tides.
 If the tide is in, Marshall’s beach is inaccessible.
-But if the tide is out, take the Batteries to Bluffs trail and walk as close as you can get to the bridge for some amazing photos.
+But if the tide is out, take the Batteries to Bluffs trail and walk as close as you can get to the bridge for some fantastic photos.
 This is a great place to photograph sunset in the city.

 view from Marshall's Beach of the Golden Gate Bridge in San Francisco